absolutejam/crashloopbackoff.dev/content/blog/2024-02-06-conftest-validating-k8s-resources.md

 ```

 ```
-FAIL - Combined - secrets.example_1 - volume 'tokenz' is not mounted by container 'nginx' FAIL - Combined - secrets.example_1 - secret 'tokens' has no associated volume in Pod spec FAIL - Combined - secrets.example_1 - secret datum 'password' not explicitly mapped in to Pod volume FAIL - Combined - secrets.example_1 - volume is attempting to map invalid data key 'token-b'
+FAIL - Combined - secrets.example - volume 'tokenz' is not mounted by container 'nginx' FAIL - Combined - secrets.example - secret 'tokens' has no associated volume in Pod spec FAIL - Combined - secrets.example - secret datum 'password' not explicitly mapped in to Pod volume FAIL - Combined - secrets.example - volume is attempting to map invalid data key 'token-b'
 ```

 ## Conclusion